CoverProof

 TL;DR

-Section 250: a corporate attribution mechanism
+Section 250: a corporate attribution rule

 sm&crsection 250differenceFCAcompliance framework